 As soon as beta testing is complete, we will first launch DispatchJustice in Pulaski County then expand into Central Arkansas.

 Once we feel confident in our operations in Central Arkansas, we will open access across the state of Arkansas.

 Our nationwide waiting list is open (Join It Here) and as demand grows, we will assess new markets accordingly.

 In 2016, police shot and killed Philando Castile reaching for his ID.
 “No one should die while trying to comply with officers,” our founder said.
 "If a person stopped by the police could say their attorney is on the way, I’ll wait for him to arrive before I speak to you,” that it might deescalate the situation.
 First finding inspiration from companies like OnStar and even LifeAlert, she thought a panic button could connect a dispatcher to the caller.

-Just as the world stopped for the COVID-19 pandemic, Elizabeth was venturing into solo practice.
+The idea evolved in the years following Philando Castille’s murder and the preventable deaths of too many others.
+Then, finally, in 2020, just as the world stopped for the COVID-19 pandemic, Elizabeth was venturing into solo practice.
 Protests were flaring, and she decided to share her vision with others.
 First, with an innovator in the legal field who loved it and validated that Elizabeth was headed in the right direction.
 Video messaging became part of everyday life and coincidentally made building DispatchJustice more feasible.
 Additionally, using video allows us to serve more members in more locations and do it safer - mitigating risks for the attorneys, members, and law enforcement.

 If nothing else, DispatchJustice offers equal justice and advocacy for our members during a critical moment of need.